ChristopherTsaiProjects/valorant-instalock/README.md

 The default settings can be adjusted in `config.ini`.
 Save the file and reload the application to apply changes.

 - `Hotkey`
-- `Delay` - Delay between mouse clicks/movement (`0.4` seems to be the minimum from my testing)

-- `AutoClose` - When enabled, the application will close after first hotkey press
-- `PullData` - When enabled, coordinate and agent data will be pulled from github

 - `ScreenX, ScreenY` - Your screen resolution
 - `DefaultAgent` - Chosen agent by default
 - `DisabledAgents` - List of agents that are not yet unlocked in-game (comma-separated)

+- `Delay` - Delay (in ms) between mouse clicks/movement (`0.4` seems to be the minimum from my testing)

+- `AutoClose` - When enabled, the application will close after first hotkey press
+- `PullData` - When enabled, coordinate and agent data will be pulled from github

 ## Build
 Build yourself with [PyInstaller](http://www.pyinstaller.org/).